samsquire/ideas4/README.md

 But what tends to be built is that people choreograph different systems by control flow, which can fail for arbitrary reasons and means the system isn't very robust.

+# 195. Mass id generation

+If the whole system works in paralell, you need some method of linking data together rather than waiting for responses.
+We can generate every ID of every needed object in parallel.

 # incomplete ideas